Trandolapril/verapamil (By mouth)

 TarkaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to verapamil, trandolapril or another ACE inhibitor, or you are pregnant.
+Do not use it if you had an allergic reaction to verapamil, trandolapril, or another ACE inhibitor, or if you are pregnant, or if you have a history of angioedema caused by an ACE inhibitor.

 How to Use This Medicine: